AndrasMa/laravel-szamlazzhu/README.md

 composer require <package>
 ```

-Extend your config/filesystems.php file with new Filesystem Disk
+Extend your config/filesystems.php file with new Filesystem Disk:

 ```php
     'disks' => [